 You can use these keto fathead bagels as a sweet or savory base.
 I always recommend slicing the bagels and toasting them in a bread toaster to add some crispy texture inside.

-Then, spread or fill with some of my favorite keto toppings and food combination below:
+Then, spread or fill the toasts with some of my favorite keto toppings and food combination below:

 Each of these keto bagels weighs 64 grams/2.2 oz and contains only 3.6 grams of net carb.

 In fact, on a keto diet, you don’t count total carbs, so even if one of these keto bagels contains 6.5 grams of total carbs, you must take away the 2.9 grams of fibers that are not assimilated and won’t impact your ketosis.
 Read more about this in my guide on how to start the keto diet.